Mindfulness/MBSR

 What are the benefits of mindfulness?

-What is the MBSR Group Medical Visit like?
+What is an MBSR course like?

 Who can participate?